Treatment for cancer of the womb (uterus)

-Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information about chemotherapy.
+Please see our Understanding Chemotherapy and Other Cancer Drugs booklet, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information about chemotherapy.
 For more about drugs, see our information list of chemotherapy drugs.

 Hormones are substances made naturally in your body.
 The two female sex hormones, progesterone and oestrogen, can affect how cells grow in the lining of your womb.
 Hormone treatment may be given to help reduce the tumour and control some symptoms the cancer may be causing.
 The hormone normally given is progesterone.